How to teach English online to Chinese students

 Good luck and happy teaching!

-International payments for online English teachers (Australia & New Zealand)
+International payments for online English teachers in Australasia

-If you are getting paid into your bank account from foreign online English teaching companies or students overseas, the process can leave you receiving much less than you anticipated.
-We’ll compare the costs and fees for both traditional banks and online money transfer services to find the best way to save yourself some serious $$$!
+If you are getting paid by foreign online English teaching companies or students overseas, the process can leave you receiving much less than you anticipated.
+We’ll compare traditional banks and online money transfer services to save some serious $$$!

 Photo by Anna Shvets from Pexels.

 Disclaimer: We are teachers, not financial experts, so please take all of our information as suggestions not financial advice!
 If you are unsure, please speak with a professional.
-We receive a small commission for sending you (at no cost to you) to some of the listed companies below …but we offer all of your available options in an unbiased fashion.
+We receive a small commission for sending you (at no cost to you) but we offer all of your available options in an unbiased fashion.
 We are based in Australia so our information is “Aussie-centric” but if you have any New Zealand related info, please comment below or email us and we’ll update our post.

 Receiving money from overseas